Cheryl-Lau/Cheryl-Lau.github.io/research.md

 But how much of those feedback energy *actually* went into sustaining the star-forming regions?
 Besides, how do we get the massive stars?
 Does feedback help or hinder their formation?
 These are the kinds of questions to be solved.

-I work on different topics simultaneously ~~or I'll soon become bored~~.
+I work on different projects simultaneously ~~or I'll soon become bored~~.
 Scroll down to see more!

 ### Binary accretion in clusters